 Overnight tonight in the Preah Vihear Boutique Hotel for one night.
 (B/L/D)

-Then it’s on to Beng Mealea, one of the most interesting of Angkor’s many edifices.
+Then it’s on to Beng Mealea, one of the most interesting of the Angkor region’s many edifices.
 The 12th-century temple is enclosed by a massive moat and is nearly the size of Angkor Wat but utterly subsumed by the jungle.
 Clambering over large sandstone blocks to reach the inner sanctuary and worship corridor is an exploration to remember.

 Continue to Siem Reap and overnight for the next five nights in the Shinta Mani Angkor Boutique Hotel, decorated in the lovely Cambodian style.
 (B/L/D)

 This morning’s excursion takes us east to the Roluos Group, comprising three remarkable temples.
-Dating from the late ninth century, this is the oldest area open to visitors of the 600-year Angkor Period.
+Dating from the late 9th century, this is the oldest area open to visitors dating from the 600-year Angkor Period.
 See Bakong, protected by fierce seven-headed serpents and elegantly sculpted elephants, Preah Ko, with its six towers made entirely of brick and covered with ornate stucco ornamentation, and Lolei, covered with stunning carvings.
 An active Buddhist monastery is located within the compound.

 Finish the day at the Angkor National Museum, housing a collection of approximately 1,300 pieces, including a gallery of 1,000 Buddhas.
 (B/L/D)